Executing an Extreme Makeover

 In the efforts to move the needle even further, and to provide our stakeholders with catered support, I was made the sole gatekeeper for all new incoming JDs from December 14, 2020 to April 12, 2021.

-Assigning at least one person to this task will centralise the JD proofreading, editing, and approval process for all operating offices.
+Assigning at least one person to this task will centralize the JD proofreading, editing, and approval process for all operating offices.
 On a daily basis, this person(s) will collaborate with recruiters and hiring managers to ensure all parties are on the same page, and that every JD created meets our set standards.

 If a non-compliant JD came through, I would either: